Large N Optimization for multi-matrix systems: Analytical Results of The One-Matrix Quantum Mechanics

-This model is dual to the $D=1$ string theory in the double scaling limit, and its spectrum was solved in \cite{Das:1990kaa} using a field theoretic approach.
+This model is dual to the $D=1$ string theory in the double scaling limit.
+The model was first solved in \cite{Kazakov:1988ch} and its spectrum was solved in \cite{Das:1990kaa} using a field theoretic approach.
 We briefly summarize the analytical results derived there.

 \paragraph{Eigenvalue distribution.} In the large $N$ limit the eigenvalue distribution of the ground state \cite{Brezin:1977sv, Jevicki:1979mb} is

 where $x\in [-\Lambda, \Lambda]$, and $\Lambda$ is determined by the constraint